France Sapin 2 Act and anti-corruption compliance for SMEs of 100 to 499 employees in 2026: why anticipate the obligation

 | Headcount (at 31 December N-1) | > 500 employees |

-| Consolidated turnover (excl.
-VAT) | > €100M |
+| Consolidated turnover (excluding VAT) | > €100 million |

 | Registered office | In France |

-- Public establishments (specific regime).
+- Public industrial and commercial establishments (specific regime).

-2. The 8 mandatory program measures#
+2. The 8 mandatory programme measures#

 | Measure | Description |